12 Best Carrier Oils For Skin & How To Pick The Right One

 Evening primrose oil was used by Native Americans to treat wounds, stomach pain, fever, and sore throat.

-While carrier oils are generally considered safe and effective for use on the skin, you may want to take a few general precautions before applying them to your face and body.
+While carrier oils are generally considered safe, you may want to take a few general precautions before applying them to your face and body.
 We outline some best practices below.

 Precautions To Take When Using Carrier Oils For Skin